stain/jena-docker/jena-fuseki/README.md

 ## Contact

-For any feedback or questions on Jena, Fuseki or SPARQ, please use the [users@jena](https://jena.apache.org/help_and_support/) mailing list.
+For any feedback or questions on Jena, Fuseki or SPARQL, please use the [users@jena](https://jena.apache.org/help_and_support/) mailing list.